 The winter months last through January, February, and the third week of December.
 The temperature falls rapidly during this period, and snow and ice make the trail more dangerous.
 Talk to residents about the weather, the teahouse, and the hike before heading to the Larkya La Pass.
 Most tea establishments stayed closed during this time.

-Once more, the months of March, April, and May bring nice, clear weather; nonetheless, occasionally rain is still possible.
-People view this as a good season after fall as the paths are dry, visibility is good, and the plants—especially the magnolia and rhododendrons—begin to flower.
+Once again, March, April, and May bring nice, clear weather; however, rain is still occasionally possible.
+People view the summer as a good season after fall, as the paths are dry, visibility is good, and the plants—especially the magnolia and rhododendrons—begin to flower.

 The best months to go hiking are ultimately November, October, and mid-September.
-The walking path is dry and in great condition at this time of year; greenery follows the post-monsoon season.
-Perfect weather is created from the clear sky and plenty of sunshine.
+The walking path is dry and in excellent condition at this time of year; greenery follows the post-monsoon season.
+Clear skies and plenty of sunshine create perfect weather.
 Likewise, this season falls around various holidays, including Chhath, Dashain, and Tihar/Dipawali.
 The Himalayas are unreachable because of climate change; daily the glaciers are getting bigger and deeper.
-Could mid-December also be ideal for the trip to get away from the throng of hikers and ideal conditions?
+Could mid-December also be ideal for the trip to get away from the throng of hikers and less crowded conditions?

 Could I travel a shorter distance on the Manaslu Circuit?

 In fact, road access at Dharapani, the trailhead, Machhkhola, Jagat, and surrounding Philim lets one take a shorter path.
 Usually at high altitudes, you must be physically able to finish the 7–8-hour climb most days.
 One could arrange a 10–12 day Manaslu Circuit excursion.
-Think about the 10-day Manaslu Circuit trek if a week-long excursion turns out to be too demanding.
+You might consider the 10-day Manaslu Circuit trek if a week-long excursion proves to be too demanding.
 To find further details, kindly visit the above link.